 Troubleshooting how to cancel a Peloton subscription

 There may be reasons that you want to cancel a Peloton subscription.
 Perhaps you sold your used bike and don’t want to pay for the subscription anymore.
-Maybe you upgrade from just the Peloton digital app to a bike or Tread–and now the app subscription is part of what you pay monthly.
+Maybe you upgraded from just the Peloton digital app to a bike or Tread–and now the app subscription is part of what you pay monthly.

 Anyway, it didn’t take me long to find the instructions on the Peloton website, under membership terms, to answer the question “How do I cancel my Peloton subscription?”
 Here you go: